 Once you’ve provided your cat with some alternatives, you can start protecting your carpet and furniture from further damage.
 You can purchase protective products or make these yourself.

-For example, if your cat is clawing your leather sofa, you can purchase protective strips which will discourage your cat from scratching.
+For example, if your cat is clawing your leather sofa, you can purchase protective strips that will discourage your cat from scratching.
 You could also place a soft blanket over each end of your sofa as your soft materials do not provide enough friction for scratching.
 You can also purchase plastic protective mats for carpets.

 If you’ve had a look at the products out there, you might be wondering whether the cat scratching carpet sprays are effective.
 These products contain essential oils such as Lemon and Eucalyptus which are quite overpowering for a cat.
 They mask the cat’s scent, so discourage him from returning the places he’s already scented (scratched).